gcharot/Zabbix/zjstat/README.md

 jstat -gccapacity PID
 ```

-The diffents values are explained in the [jstat documentation](http://docs.oracle.com/javase/1.5.0/docs/tooldocs/share/jstat.html).
+The diffent values are explained in the [jstat documentation](http://docs.oracle.com/javase/1.5.0/docs/tooldocs/share/jstat.html).
 The collected data are put in a python dictionary called "pdict", this dictionary keeps the same keys => value as jstat which means if you need to get the "Total garbage collection time" (GCT), you can access it with :

 ```python